-This action sheet is produced as part of the Earthquake Survival Program (ESP).
-ESP is an awareness campaign designed to increase individual and home earthquake preparedness.
+This Focus Sheet is produced as part of the Emergency Survival Program (ESP).
+ESP is an awareness campaign designed to increase home, neighborhood, business and school emergency preparedness.
 ESP was developed by the County of Los Angeles.
-The California Governor's Office of Emergency Services (OES); representatives from Imperial, Inyo, Kern, Los Angeles, Mono, Orange, Riverside, San Bernardino, San Diego, San Luis Obispo, Santa Barbara, Ventura, and Yuma counties; and representatives from Southern California Edison assist in the development of campaign materials and coordination of the campaign.
+The California Governor's Office of Emergency Services (OES)

+and representatives from Contra Costa, Imperial, Inyo, Kern, Los Angeles, Marin, Mono, Orange, Riverside, San Bernardino, San Diego, San Luis Obispo, Santa Barbara, Santa Cruz, and Ventura counties; Southern California Edison; the Southern California Earthquake Center and the American Red Cross assist in the development of campaign materials and coordination of the campaign.